itnifl/myMovieApi/README.md

 	2. npm
 	3. perl (only v5.14.2 tested)
 	4. mongodb if you want this system to cache results from api(recommended).
-	5. jQuery needs to be included in the site which you insert the html response
+	5. jQuery and Bootstrap may need to be included in the site which you insert the html response

 Installing Prerequisites
 ------------------------